-- Local topography, existing trees and vegetation as well as terrain need to be also considered when applying any default setback measures. - 5.2.9.4.
-In addition to a setback distance between a turbine and a residence, a minimum setback distance of 200 metres (as measured at ground level from the centre of the tower or 150 metres from the extended horizontal blade tip, whichever is the greater) and a neighbour's boundary fence line or public road carriageway, should also be considered to mitigate potential safety risks. - 5.2.9.5.
-In relation to proposed transmission lines, a transmission line that is less than 220 kV should have a setback distance of 100 metres from a residence, while a powerline that is 220 kV or greater should have a setback distance of 200 metres.
-Transmission lines should also be set back from public roads, with the suggested setback distance of the transmission line towers measured as the tower height plus 20 metres. - 5.2.9.6.
-Consideration should be given to setback distances between a wind farm and a materially populated township or city boundary.
-A distance of 5 km may be appropriate to preserve amenity and provide some flexibility for planning growth of the township (note consideration of reducing these suggested setback provisions may be appropriate in the case of a small-scale, community-supported and owned wind energy facility). - 5.2.10.
-The noise assessment design and compliance testing conditions should include assessment and testing of the project's electrical infrastructure (transformers, substations, back-up generators etc.) and noise levels from these sources need to be compliant with the applicable standards. - 5.2.11.A setback distance between a residence and other infrastructure associated with the project, such as transmission lines, should also be considered to help alleviate visual amenity impacts and noise considerations.
-This would include a setback distance between a residence and major transformer or generation infrastructure, such as a terminal substation.
-Where possible, transmission infrastructure should be placed underground and/or well away from residences and road reserves.
-If this is not possible, a minimum setback distance of 100 metres between a rural residence and powerline infrastructure should be considered in planning guidelines for powerlines of 66 kV or greater. - 5.2.12.Power poles installed in the road reserve must comply with relevant standards and guidelines for setback distances from the carriageway, comply with any road safety requirements and road safety barrier specifications, and pole locations must be pre-approved by the responsible authority. - 5.2.13.Consideration should also be given to the current standards for wind turbine shadow flicker.
+- 5.2.9.5.
+In relation to connecting to private transmission lines (typically private power lines connecting the generation/storage asset to the grid), a transmission line that is 66kV or less than 220kV should have a minimum setback distance of 100 metres from a residence, while a transmission line that is 220kV or greater should have a minimum setback distance of 200 metres.
+In the event that the connecting transmission line is 500kV, the minimum setback distance should be 300 metres.
+The setback distance should be measured from the edge of the transmission line easement to the residence.
+Transmission line towers should also be set back from public roads, with the suggested setback distance of the transmission line towers measured as the tower height plus 20 metres. - 5.2.9.6.
+Consideration should be given to setback distances between large-scale renewable energy projects and a materially populated township or city boundary.
+A distance of 5 km may be appropriate to preserve amenity and provide some flexibility for planning growth of the township Consideration of reducing these suggested setback provisions may be appropriate in the case of a small-scale, community-supported and owned wind energy facility. - 5.2.10.
+The noise assessment design and compliance testing conditions should include assessment and testing of the project's electrical infrastructure (transformers, substations, back-up generators etc.) and noise levels from these sources need to be compliant with the applicable standards. - 5.2.11.A setback distance between a residence and other infrastructure associated with the project, should also be considered to help alleviate visual amenity, noise and other environmental impacts.
+These would include a setback distance between a residence and major transformer or generation infrastructure, such as a terminal substation.
+Where possible, transmission related infrastructure should be placed underground and/or well away from residences and road reserves. - 5.2.12.
+Power poles installed in the road reserve must comply with relevant road safety standards and guidelines for setback distances from the carriageway, comply with any other road safety treatment requirements and barrier specifications.
+Power pole locations must be preapproved by the responsible authority. - 5.2.13.
+Consideration should also be given to the current standards for wind turbine shadow flicker.
 A typical standard at present is a limit of 30 hours of shadow flicker per year at a resident's external window or garden area.
 A more appropriate standard could be no more than a total 15 hours of actual shadow flicker per year at a residence and no more than 30 minutes of shadow flicker should be experienced on a given day.
-Neighbours experiencing (or likely to experience) shadow flicker that is annoying should also be provided with the opportunity for having visual screening installed. - 5.2.14.Final siting adjustments for turbines during construction ('micro-siting') should be limited to a distance of no more than 100 metres from the approved site location, be no closer to a residence (or property boundary as per Recommendation 5.2.7) and be properly documented, including the reasons for the change.
-Micro-siting of a distance greater than 100 metres should require written approval from the responsible authority.
+Neighbours experiencing (or likely to experience) shadow flicker that is annoying should also be provided with the opportunity for having visual screening installed as early as possible. - 5.2.14.Final siting adjustments for turbines during construction ('micro-siting') should be limited to a distance of no more than 100 metres from the approved site location and be no closer to a residence (or materially closer to a property boundary as per Recommendation 5.2.7).
+Siting adjustments should be properly documented, including the reasons for the change.
+Micrositing of a distance greater than 100 metres should require prior written approval from the responsible authority. - 5.2.15.Large-scale overhead transmission lines and towers (new build) for the electricity grid should have clear setback distances between the edge of the easement of the transmission line and nearby residences.
+Proposed setback distances should be consistent with Recommendation 5.2.9.5: